Midlife Therapy: When Success Stops Feeling Like Enough

 First, a brief clarification of a commonly misconstrued word.

 When someone says "oh, he has such an ego," they're describing an ego inflation.
-The ego itself simply refers to the conscious part of the personality, the part you call "I."
+The ego itself simply refers to the conscious part of the personality.

 During the first half of life, developing a sturdy ego is essential.
-It helps us figure out how to pay rent, who we want to spend our time with, how we want to spend our time, and what kind of life we want to build.
+It helps us decide what relationships we want to invest in, how we want to spend our time, and what kind of life we want to build.

 Ego gets a bad reputation it doesn't entirely deserve (no wonder it has an inferiority complex).